IhorShylo/vacationWorker/README.md

 Another option is to use the mvn package command to compile your Java code, run any tests, and package the code up in a JAR file within the target directory.
 You can learn more about the Maven build lifecycle here.

-To test the function, run the following command:
+To run the function locally, run the following command:

 ```
 ./mvnw function:run